MicrosoftDocs/Advertising-docs/BingAds/bingads-12/bulk-service/ad-group.md

 **Update:** Read-only
 **Delete:** Read-only

+## <a name="startdate"></a>Start Date
+The date that the ads in the ad group can begin serving; otherwise, the service can begin serving the ads in the ad group the day that the ad group becomes active.

+The start date cannot be updated after the ad group is submitted.

+The start date is inclusive.
+For example, if you set *Start Date* to 11/5/2017, the ads in the ad group will start at 12:00 AM on 11/5/2017.
+The time is based on the time zone that you specify at the campaign level.

+**Add:** Optional.
+If you do not set the start date, then it will default to today's date and the service can begin serving the ads in the ad group as soon as the ad group status is active.
+**Update:** Optional.
+If no value is specified on update, this Bing Ads setting is not changed.
+**Delete:** Read-only

+## <a name="status"></a>Status
+The status of the ad group.

+Possible values are *Active*, *Deleted*, *Expired*, and *Paused*.
+The *Expired* status is read-only.

+**Add:** Optional.
+The default value is *Paused*.
+**Update:** Optional.
+If no value is specified on update, this Bing Ads setting is not changed.
+**Delete:** Required.
+The Status must be set to Deleted.

 ## <a name="targetsetting"></a>Target Setting
 The target settings that are applicable for criterion types e.g., audiences that are associated with this ad group.